Trump casts doubt on June summit with Kim

 It was the clearest indication to date that the audacious summit Trump agreed to in March may be at risk.
 Last week, North Korea adopted a harsh new tone and threatened to withdraw from the meeting, which is due to occur in Singapore.

-Trump said preparations were "moving along" for the talks with Kim, but suggested there may not be enough time for the two sides to agree on mutually agreeable parameters.
+Trump maintained that preparations were "moving along" for the talks with Kim; indeed, advance teams are surveying hotel ballrooms in Singapore as possible venues.
+But the President suggested there may not be enough time for the two sides to agree on mutually agreeable parameters.

 "We'll see what happens," Trump said.
 "If it doesn't happen, maybe it'll happen later.
 Maybe it'll happen at a different time.
 But we are talking."